June 7, 1949 – June 30, 2023

 We commend Sister Lucianne to your prayers.

-Lucianne Siers, OP directs the Institute of Religious Formation at Catholic Theological Union, facilitating a program to train men and women who lead formation programs in their communities.
-“It is a nine-month program invoking the question, “How do we do formation?” “…we model what a formation program can be.
+Sr. Lucianne directed the Institute of Religious Formation at Catholic Theological Union, facilitating a program to train men and women who lead formation programs in their communities.
+“It is a nine-month program invoking the question, ‘How do we do formation?’ “…we model what a formation program can be.
 So we develop prayer styles and reflection groups and study theology and Scripture and psychology and spirituality and religious life,” says Siers.

-Her craft is stone sculpture.
-Her themes raise up women, children, and families.
-Enjoy her sculptures throughout Marywood including the Art Gallery at Dominican Center.
+Her craft was stone sculpture.
+Her themes were to raise up women, children, and families.

 Sister Lucianne Siers OP was elected to the Grand Rapids Dominican Sisters Leadership Team for the 2012-2018 term.
 Pictured are Sister Sandra Delgado OP (Vicaress), Sr. Maureen Geary OP (Prioress), Sr. Lucianne Siers OP (Councilor), Sr. Mary Ann Barrett OP (Councilor)

 Partnership for Global Justice awarded Sister Lucianne Siers the 2015 Peace and Justice Award.
 Sister Lucianne founded and served as executive director of the Partnership for Global Justice and also served on the NGO team at the United Nations.

 Sister Lucianne Siers taught about threats to lives and planet, raising awareness about using more of the resources of Earth than can be renewed or replenished.
 “The most recent issue in our backyard is the water crisis in Flint,” says Siers.
 “The environment which nourishes our spirit is often destroyed by our desire and sometimes need for roadways, expressways and cost-cutting measures that are not well thought.